arcus/education_modules/tidy_data/tidy_data.md

 | AD | 2000 | m5564 | 0 |
 | AE | 2000 | f014 | 3 |

 Again, consider the difficulty of asking the question "what's the sum of all the cases for 15-24 year olds?".
-In the "messy" version, you'd have to start off by identifying which cases are for 15-24 year olds.
+In the messy version, you'd have to start off by identifying which cases are for 15-24 year olds.
 In English, you'd say something like "look for 1524 inside the value of 'column'", and then you'd have to figure out how to write that in code, using some sort of string comparison.
 That's not trivial code, and it requires you to understand the pattern of a letter followed by two, three, or four numbers, and understand where one number in the range given ends and another begins.
 For example, you can't just say "put a dash after the first two numbers" to indicate the range.
 That would mean 014 would be read as the range 01-4.

-While you as a human might be able to make quick work of intepreting the data, what's happening cognitively is actually rather complex and hard to translate to computer code.
+While you as a **human** might be able to make quick work of intepreting the data, what's happening cognitively is actually rather complex and hard to translate to **computer code**.

 In the "tidy" version proposed below, you can begin much more simply: "find all the rows with a value of 15-24 in 'age'".
 Computationally, finding an exact match is very simple, when compared to the complex pattern interpretation that would be required in the messy version of the data.

 Additionally, we would argue that the data below is much more "self documenting".
 If you stumbled across this data with no additional information or codebook, it would be much more intuitive to have separate columns marked "sex" and "age", and you'd almost certainly interpret this data correctly.

 | country | year | sex | age | cases |